TainanKyle/tracking_with_hungarian_alg/README.md

 # Tracking Using Detection and Hungarian Algorithm

 ### Description
 A Human Tracking Model which tracks each person with a specific id.
 The model uses YOLOX to detect people in each frame, and match the id with bounding boxes by using Hungarian Algorithm.
-It has a great performance in scenes where crowds frequently intersect."
+It has a great performance in scenes where crowds frequently intersect.

 ### How to Run
 1. Download the pretrained weights of YOLOX and ReID.